Home - Book Preview

 The corridor went quiet.

-Quinn looked down at him.
-His voice was cold.
+Quinn looked down at voice was cold.

-"Do not lay hands on me."
+"Do not lay hands on me. "

 He released the wrist and walked away.